sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 # SymbolicQuartetNetworkCoal.jl

-See [`Wiki`](https://github.com/sungsik-kong/SymbolicQuartetNetworkCoal.jl/wiki) for detailed information on `SymbolicQuartetNetworkCoal.jl`.
+See this [`Wiki`](https://github.com/sungsik-kong/SymbolicQuartetNetworkCoal.jl/wiki) page for detailed information on `SymbolicQuartetNetworkCoal.jl`.

 <!--Aloha!